UCL-ARC/myriad-python-analysis-example/README.md

 To submit a job to the scheduler on Myriad for running on the compute nodes, you need to write a [job script](https://www.rc.ucl.ac.uk/docs/Example_Jobscripts/).
 A job script both attaches metadata to the job describing for example [the resources required to run the job](https://www.rc.ucl.ac.uk/docs/Experienced_Users/#resources-you-can-request), and also specifies the commands the job should run.
-We have included a minimal example job script for running the Python script [`run_analysis.py`](run_analysis.py) from the `python-analysis` Conda environment you set up in a previous section.
+We have included a minimal example job script for running the Python script [`run_analysis.py`](run_analysis.py) from the virtual environment you set up in a previous section.
 The script here writes outputs to a local temporary directory on the compute node assigned to the job.
 One the Python analysis script has completed, the outputs created by the script are copied from the local directory on the node back to your scratch space using [`rsync`](https://en.wikipedia.org/wiki/Rsync).